 - Return to daily activities

 Conditions treated with McKenzie approach include:

 - Neck pain

 Is the McKenzie approach for neck and lower back pain safe?

 For more information about the McKenzie Method please click here.

 Richard Kelly and Dena Aitken, therapists working in the fields of physical and occupational therapy, had a vision of a different kind of therapy environment—one that was relaxed and provided evidence-based treatment in a therapist and clinical driven setting.
 In the summer of 1997, they acted on their dream by founding the Greater Lewisville Therapy Center.

 Encouraged by patients having a good experience and positive outcomes and the enthusiastic support of the local physicians for their concept, Richard and Dena opened a second center in Plano, Texas.
-Today, GTC operates ten centers in DFW area cities each operated by a licensed therapist and a staff that focuses first on patient needs and comfort.
+Today, GTC operates more than 20 centers in DFW area cities each operated by a licensed therapist and a staff that focuses first on patient needs and comfort.
 Richard and Dena continue to manage GTC and hope to expand their vision into other Texas communities in the future.